PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 1) Mark as "opened"

-After clicking on it, the status of the selected messages are changed for "opened" and a successfull message is displayed "The status of the selection has been successfully changed."
+After clicking on it, the status of the selected messages are changed for "opened" and a successfull message is displayed: "Update successful"

 2) Mark as "closed"

-After clicking on it, the status of the selected messages are changed for "closed" and a successfull message is displayed "The status of the selection has been successfully changed."
+After clicking on it, the status of the selected messages are changed for "closed" and a successfull message is displayed: "Update successful"

 3) Mark as "pending 1"

-After clicking on it, the status of the selected messages are changed for "pending 1" and a successfull message is displayed "The status of the selection has been successfully changed."
+After clicking on it, the status of the selected messages are changed for "pending 1" and a successfull message is displayed: "Update successful"

 4) Mark as "pending 2"

-After clicking on it, the status of the selected messages are changed for "pending 2" and a successfull message is displayed "The status of the selection has been successfully changed."
+After clicking on it, the status of the selected messages are changed for "pending 2" and a successfull message is displayed: "Update successful"

 5) Delete selection